 Surgical hip dislocation is an open surgical procedure that addresses the complicated underlying conditions involved with FAI.
 This procedure spares the surrounding muscles and preserves the blood supply to the joint.
 It is considered to be the “gold standard” of open surgical treatment of FAI.
-It is a highly specialized procedure.
+It is a highly specialized procedure that requires the expertise of orthopedic surgeon Dr. Jorge Chahla.
 Surgical dislocation may be recommended when the problems are too severe or too expansive to be treated with hip arthroscopy.

 Who is a good candidate for hip arthroscopy for FAI?

 FAI is a common cause of hip and groin pain in young, active patients, and predisposes to premature joint degeneration.
 In this group of patients, hip arthroscopy provides optimal outcomes.
 However, pre-existing osteoarthritis and cartilage damage are factors that negatively affect the outcome of hip arthroscopy for FAI.
 For this reason, when these factors are present, hip arthroplasty or total hip joint replacement may be recommended.

 Hip joint deformities that cause impingement are addressed with femoral head and acetabular osteotomy or osteoplasty.
 The means that the bones are surgically reshaped, so they fit together without friction, which prevents the damage that leads to osteoarthritis.
 However, the exact surgical procedure is determined by the type of impingement.
 Hip arthroscopy is performed using general anesthesia.